CANNABIS LICENSING EXPERTS

 SOPs make up the day-to-day activity of your business, and its important to detail how you will handle all the procedures in a way that fits the cannabis regulations, and follows applicable workplace codes and regulations in your area.

 3. Strong Financials

 Another big requirement is strong financials.
-It takes a fair bit of funding to get a fully licensed cannabis business up and running.
+It takes a fair bit of funding to get a fully licensed marijuana business up and running.
 Many applicants will need investors.
 From application fees, to property purchases and build-outs, to marketing and employee salaries, the costs can really add up before you ever hit opening day.
 Licensing agencies want to see that you have the funding to push through to the point of profitability.
 Showing that you have a legal source of funding that is sufficient to get your business started is one of the most important factors for getting your application approved.
 Our team of cannabis business accountants is experienced in helping cannabis startup businesses with financial plans.

-Real Estate is another big factor.
-Before you can get your license approved, you will likely need to have a property secured that meets the requirements for your license type.
+Cannabis real estate is another big factor.
+Before you can get your license approved, you will likely need to have a property secured that meets the requirements for your marijuana business type.
 Many areas have zoning restrictions for cannabis businesses, so it’s important to make sure your property is in the right zone for your business type.
 There may also be relevant regulations about the buildings on your property.
 Any structures on the property should be up to code for the commercial activity involved in your cannabis-related business.
 Here are some tips for hunting down a potential cannabis property.

 5. Background Checks

 A final consideration is background checks.
 Most states have some type of background check to ensure that any relevant partners in the business don’t have a criminal record.
 Regulatory agencies don’t want legal cannabis to be funding criminal activity, so make sure there won’t be red flags raised for any of your partners before you apply.